samathakuraparthi/JourneyPlanner/README.md

 - .net 6.0 version
 - Git for Windows
 - Specflow Extension
-- Expected to have chrome version 105 for smooth test runs (if current version of your chrome is greater than 105 you will be needing to upgrade the ChromeDriver nugget package via nuggetmanager)
+- Expected to have chrome version 105 for smooth test runs (if the current version of your chrome is greater than 105 you will be needing to upgrade the ChromeDriver nugget package via nuggetmanager)

 ## Test execution
-- Conifugure run settings with the following setps
+- Configure run settings with the following steps [if not settings provided test will be using default settings]
   - Visual Studio -> Test Menu -> Configure run settings -> Select solution wide settings file -> Select "JourneyPlanner\Tests.runsettings"

 - Build the solution